Computer Science, MS

-To earn the MS in computer science, students must complete all prerequisites and at least 33 credit hours of course work, including two required courses, three seminars, and four 400-level CST electives.
+To earn the MS in computer science, students must complete at least 30 credit hours of course work, including five required courses, three 400-level CST electives, and two courses for thesis or project work as a capstone requirement.
 Courses must be chosen in consultation with an advisor.

 Any courses that were taken as part of the undergraduate program may not be repeated for graduate credit.
-Because of the rapidly changing nature of this field of study, computing courses taken more than six years ago cannot be counted towards degree requirements unless the student has been continuously registered during the timeframe in question (excluding summers).
+Because of the rapidly changing nature of this field of study, computing courses taken more than four years ago cannot be counted towards degree requirements unless the student has been continuously registered during the time-frame in question (excluding summers).

 |CST 150||COMPUTER SCIENCE I||4|

 |CST 421||DATA MINING||3|

 |CST 449||ADVANCE COMPUTER ARCHITECTURE (Advanced Computer Architecture)||3|

 |Select three 400 level Computer Science graduate courses as electives.||9|

 |Total Credit Hours||30|

 A student must choose one of the following three options as part of the degree requirements.

 - Thesis option.
 A student must select a faculty mentor and register for CST 485 THESIS/PROJECT RESEARCH in their second-to-last semester.
 During the last semester, they must register for CST 490 MASTERS THESIS.